 - Kirk Summation: Spock helps him out with this one.
 While Kirk demands that the Troglytes be shown the equality, kindness and justice due all sapient species, Spock points out Vanna's qualities of loyalty and leadership.

 - Knife Nut: Vanna arms herself with a knife with a strange looking handle, possibly meant to be a tool rather than a weapon.
 "Our weapons are our freedom!"

-- Knives Akimbo: How Advisor "Violence Is For Lesser People" Palaus attacks Kirk.
+- Knives Akimbo: How Advisor "Violence Is For Lesser People" Plasus attacks Kirk.

-- Locked in a Freezer: Kirk invokes the trope by using his phaser to cause an avalanche, sealing him and Vanna underground, then ordering Palaus beamed in with them.
+- Locked in a Freezer: Kirk invokes the trope by using his phaser to cause an avalanche, sealing him and Vanna underground, then ordering Plasus beamed in with them.

 - Meaningful Name: Stratos sounds a lot like "stratus", a type of cloud characterized by horizontal layering with a uniform base.
 From Spock's narration, we are to infer that the alien name "Droxine" means something like "sweetness" or perhaps "innocence".
 To a modern English speaker, it sounds like a brand of acne medication.

-- OOC Is Serious Business: Just a few minutes exposure to zeinite gives Kirk a bad case of PMS.
-It doesn't exactly give Palaus or Vanna sunny dispositions either.
+- OOC Is Serious Business: Just a few minutes exposure to zenite gives Kirk a bad case of PMS.
+It doesn't exactly give Plasus or Vanna sunny dispositions either.

 - Purple Is Powerful: The leader of the slave revolt (We later learn her name is Vanna) wears a purple jumpsuit.

 - Royal Brat: The people of Stratos.
 Droxine comes off as Spoiled Sweet until confronted with Vanna.
 Unlike her father, Droxine learns her lesson and decides to help the Troglytes.